 This post may contain affiliate links.
 Please read our disclosure policy.

-This tender and juicy Lemon Garlic Chicken is everything a wholesome Sunday roast should be; crispy skin, bold flavor, and not a dry bite in site.
+Unlike quick stovetop recipes that can dry out, this whole-roast method guarantees juicy meat and crispy skin every single time.
+Lemon Garlic Roast Chicken is everything a wholesome Sunday roast should be, crispy skin, bold flavor, and not a dry bite in site.

-It’s a simple yet impressive lemon garlic roast chicken made in one skillet with fresh garlis,zesty lemon, herbs, and a splash of white wine.
-The pan juices alone are worth grabbing and extra slice of bread for.
-Whether it’s cozy weeknight dinner or relaxed summer gathering, this lemon garlic chicken recipe always delivers.
+It’s a simple yet impressive lemon garlic roast chicken made in one skillet with fresh garlic, zesty lemon, herbs, and a splash of white wine.
+The pan juices alone are worth grabbing an extra slice of bread for.
+If you’re looking for something even more indulgent for your next Sunday roast, you have to try my Beef Wellington with Truffle and Red Wine Sauce.

 What Makes This Lemon Garlic Chicken Work